 An investment in the securities of the Corporation involves a number of risks.
 In addition to the other information contained in this annual information form, you should carefully consider the risks described below before making an investment decision.
 Our business, financial condition, revenues and profitability could be materially adversely affected by any of these risks.
 The trading price of the Common Shares could decline due to any of these risks, and you may lose all or part of your investment.
 The risks described below are not the only ones facing the Corporation and holders of Common Shares.
-Additional risks not currently known to us or that we currently deem immaterial may also impair our business operations.
+Additional risks not currently known to us or that we currently deem immaterial may also impair our business operations should such risks arise or become material to the Corporation.

-This annual information form contains forward-looking statements that involve risks and uncertainties.
-Our actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks faced by us described below and elsewhere in this annual information form.
+This annual information form contains forward-looking statements that involve significant known and unknown risks, uncertainties and assumptions.
+Our actual results could differ materially from those expressed, anticipated or implied in these forward-looking statements as a result of certain factors, including the risks faced by us described below and elsewhere in this annual information form.
 See "Forward-Looking Statements."